FAQs

 Time Out Ohio allows an individual to complete an application to voluntarily agree to refrain from accessing or entering all banned facilities and all banned entities in the state of Ohio for a period of one year, five years, or a lifetime.

-Banned entities and banned facilities are defined as the 4 Ohio casinos, the 7 Ohio Video Lottery Terminal facilities (racinos), all sports gaming facility sportsbooks, and all sports gaming conducted by sports gaming proprietors including all Lottery sports gaming products.
+Banned entities and banned facilities are defined as the 4 Ohio casinos, the 7 Ohio Video Lottery Terminal facilities (racinos), all sports gaming facility sportsbooks, and all sports gaming conducted by sports gaming proprietors.

 In addition, banned entity operators and excluded facility operators may have a corporate policy that will cause this ban to apply at other facilities or offerings they have in other states and countries.
 It is your responsibility to determine if any entity or facility has a policy that will ban them from playing at or visiting those other gaming entities or gaming facilities.